LauraStarzomska/Data-Visualization-and-Modeling-Project/README.md

 <h2>Usage</h2>
 <p>To run the Jupyter notebook, open <code>projekt_glowny_notebook.ipynb</code> in Jupyter and run each cell in order.</p>
 <p>To run the Streamlit dashboard, run <code>streamlit run streamlit.py</code> in the command line while in the project directory.</p>

+Results
+The model achieved an accuracy score of 0.72, which is a good result considering the complexity of the problem and the limited number of variables used.
+Future Work
+Future work could involve:
+Collecting more data to improve the accuracy of the model Trying out different algorithms to compare their performance with the random forest classifier Adding more variables to the model to improve its accuracy Conclusion
+In this project, I was able to successfully build a classification model using the random forest classifier algorithm to predict the cuisine type of local restaurants in Warsaw.
+The model achieved a good accuracy score and the visualizations provided insights into the data.
+This project has demonstrated the usefulness and versatility of the random forest classifier algorithm in classification problems.

 <h2>Contributors</h2>
 <ul>